Glacier National Park straddles the TransCanada Highway in the Selkirk Mountains above Rogers Pass west of Golden in British Columbia, Canada.

 Hiking at Bear Creek Falls in Glacier National Park, British Columbia, Canada

-The vast majority of trails in Canada's Glacier National Park require serious hiking footwear.
+Many trails in Canada's Glacier National Park are fairly rugged and require serious hiking footwear.

 1. Abbott Ridge